Holidays and Observances(Alphabetical Order)

 - 2012 – Joe Lewis, American actor and martial artist who has been voted twice as the greatest fighter in karate history

 - 1940 – Actor Laurence Olivier (Wuthering Heights) marries actress Vivien Leigh (Gone With The Wind)

 I wish I could rewind time and keep a journal of significant events and milestones in my life!
 It’s never too late to start!

 My parents are currently 89 and 91 and they have so many amazing stories of their life that will be lost to our future generations once they are gone.
 It’s really important that we work to get them in writing!
 I have three grandkids now that I babysit pretty regularly.
 They are always coming up with cute things that they say!
 Once I brought down some Cheese Pizza for lunch.
 Eli took a bite and then said “This is phenomenal pizza!
 He was four years old…I wondered where in the world did he learn such a big word and how to use it in the right context!
 I want to have a written documentation of all the interesting things they have said and done over the years!
 Time to start writing!

 Recipe of the Day or a Healthy Diet Habit Tip of the Day

-Find out more about what research shows about mixing pregnancy and alcohol from Kerry’s Healthy Diet Habits website!
+Find out more about portion distortion from Kerry’s Healthy Diet Habits website!

 This Day in History

-- 1991 – Tajikistan declares independence from the Soviet Union
+- 1991 – Kyrgyzstan declares its independence from the Soviet Union

 This Day in Music